Have you ever wished you could…

 We established the Evidence Based Birth® Instructor program in 2015 to create an influential group of professionals who can help you with your continuing education needs in your own community.

 Our Evidence Based Birth® Instructors are all hand-picked and specially trained in evidence based care in our team.
-Instructors are equipped to teach the official Savvy Birth Pro workshop (developed by Evidence Based Birth®) and the Evidence Based Birth® Seminar Series in their communities.
+Instructors are equipped to teach the official Savvy Birth Pro workshop (developed by Evidence Based Birth®) and the Evidence Based Birth® Childbirth Class in their communities.

 What can Instructors teach to professionals in your community?